Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 ## 4 0.1509434 2012-10-01       15
 ## 5 0.0754717 2012-10-01       20
 ```

+#### 4. Make a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.
+Do these values differ from the estimates from the first part of the analysis?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?

 For the new dataset (with NAs filled in), we will make a histogram of the total number of steps taken each day, then see the impact of imputing missing data on the estimates of the total daily number of steps.